kjmanyike/kjmanyike/README.md

 - 👋 Hi, I’m Khongelani Manyike
-- 👀 I’m interested in pursuing a career in Software Development
+- 👀 I’m pursuing a career in Software Development
-- 🌱 I’m currently learning JavaScript and using C# at an organization called Cybersec Clinique
+- 🌱 I’m currently doing JavaScript and using C# at an organization called Cybersec Clinique
 - 💞️ I’m looking to collaborate on projects that will bring a solution to the community.
-- 📫 How to reach me: kjmanyike@cybersec-clinique.co.za
+- 📫 How to reach me: manyikekj@gmail.com

 <!---
 kjmanyike/kjmanyike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.